Department of Natural Resources

 Alcohol possession and use is limited or prohibited at some state parks.
 See parks with alcohol restrictions.

-Pets are welcome on a 6-foot leash in state parks, campgrounds, some state park cabins, state forest campground, non-designated bathing beach areas, most harbors, the majority of trails and many boat launches.
+Pets are welcome on a 6-foot leash in state parks, campgrounds, some state park cabins, state forest campgrounds, non-designated bathing beach areas, most harbors, the majority of trails and many boat launches.
 Learn more information about pet-friendly rules.

 Some events at parks require permits.
 Learn about shelter rentals and using state land.